-7.1 General objective of the discipline To introduce the basic principles, technologies and applications of Language Technology (LT) and Knowledge based systems.
-To understand the current state of the art in LT in order to realize original research in LT.
-7.2 Specific objective of the discipline Apply and use formal models (logics, grammars, parsing), statistic models (HMM), artificial intelligence algorithms (clustering, machine learning) and techniques (unsupervised, supervised) to solve different tasks at the syntactic level (POS-tagging, parsing, chunking), and semantic level (word sense disambiguation, information extraction, anaphora resolution) in Natural Language Processing domain.
+7.1 General objective of the discipline To introduce the basic principles, domains and tasks in Natural Language Processing (NLP) To understand the current state of the art in order to realize an overview of a specific domain in NLP and to implement a NLP tool.
+7.2 Specific objective of the discipline Apply and use formal models (logics, grammars, parsing), statistic models (HMM), artificial intelligence algorithms and techniques to solve different tasks at the syntactic level (POS-tagging, parsing, chunking), and semantic level (word sense disambiguation, document summarization, anaphora resolution) in Natural Language Processing domain.